uheal/machine-translation-models/README.md

 - **Cost of Deployment**: Make the cost of deployment cost-effective and  ease of the implementation.

 ## Evaluation
-The dataset used for the evaluation is in the repo.
+The dataset used for the evaluation is the .csv file in the repo.

 ### Accuracy of translation using Bleu
 | Model Name    | Telugu -> English | Hindi -> English | Swahili -> English | Arabic -> English |